-Figure S3.
+Fig. C in S1 File.
 Binning effects on HCA.
-HCA results with 10 classes and 2x binning, performed on the image shown in Fig. S1 with two different distance measures: D-Values and Euclidean located on the top and bottom rows, respectively.
+HCA results with 10 classes and 2x binning, performed on the image shown in Fig. A in S1 File with two different distance measures: D-Values and Euclidean located on the top and bottom rows, respectively.
 The left column is the original HD data, while the right column presents results from 2x-binned HD data.
 The solid bar is 200 microns.

 A further complication of HCA for tissue classification applications is that it is computationally intensive.
 As a result, in addition to pixel aggregation, analysis is typically restricted to a subset of the “fingerprint region” of the IR absorbance spectrum, discarding many peaks which could potentially aid in the segmentation of tissue and in distinguishing various cell types.
-For example, the HCA images shown in Figures S1-S3 used only the 940-1265 cm-1 region and were at the edge of the current computational capabilities of a standard desktop, mostly due to limitations in operating memory.
+For example, the HCA images shown in Figs. A-C in S1 File used only the 940-1265 cm-1 region and were at the edge of the current computational capabilities of a standard desktop, mostly due to limitations in operating memory.
 Additionally, while HCA may be initially unsupervised, whenever the resulting clustering is not as desired or expected, usually a different set of parameters (spectral range, distance measure, preprocessing) is used in order to obtain the expected result – in this manner the analysis ceases to be unsupervised.

-Table S1.
-Eleven metric definitions used in the random forest classifier.